 We know it’s scary.
 We know you might be hesitant.
 What if they mess up?
 Or if they don’t do things the way you do them?
 What if they change everything?
 But the question you should be asking is this: What is going to happen if you don’t train a successor?

 Your team is craving development.
 Are you feeding them?
 Are you helping them grow?
 Just a little food for thought…

-For more in-depth information to create a succession plan, download our free guide: 5 ½ Critical Steps to Building Successful Succession Plans.
+For more in-depth information to create a succession plan and find a successor, download our free guide: 5 ½ Critical Steps to Building Successful Succession Plans.